ramblingbarney/verbose-pancake/README.md

 * Acceptance criteria:
   * Delete Feature/Issue Area name
   * Error message shown '{Feature/Issue Area Name} Cannot be deleted, Please delete Feature/Issue instead'

+### Delete Feature/Issue by the Creator/Owner

+* As a logged in user and creator/owner of the Feature/Issue I want to be able to delete it

+* Acceptance criteria:
+  * Delete Feature/Issue name
+  * This Feature/Issue Area name is not shown in the complete list of all Features/Issues

+### Delete Feature/Issue not by the Creator/Owner

+* As a logged in user and not the creator/owner of the Feature/Issue I want to be stopped from deleting it

+* Acceptance criteria:
+  * Delete Feature/Issue name
+  * Error message shown '{Feature/Issue Name}  can only be deleted by the creator'

 ## Manual Testing